Transient 2D IR spectroscopy and multiscale simulations reveal vibrational couplings in the Cyanobacteriochrome Slr1393-g3: Conclusion

-In transient IR spectroscopy of photoactive proteins, signals that originate from the chromophore are often dominant, since its electronic and geometric structure changes significantly more than that of the embedding protein.\cite{Gerwert1990, Ritter2015, Kottke2017, Lorenz-fonfria} Notable exceptions are phytochromes and LOV domains, where a large-scale re- or unfolding of entire secondary structure elements occurs.\cite{Stojkovic2014, Konold2016} The x-ray structures of Slr-g3 shown in Fig.~\ref{intro} reveal that the biggest changes in this protein concern rings A and D of the PCB chromophore.
+In transient IR spectroscopy of photoactive proteins, signals that originate from the chromophore are often dominant, since its electronic and geometric structure changes significantly more than that of the embedding protein.\cite{Gerwert1990, Ritter2015, Kottke2017, Lorenz-fonfria} Notable exceptions are phytochromes, LOV domains, and orange carotenoid proteins, where a large-scale re- or unfolding of entire secondary structure elements occurs.\cite{Stojkovic2014, Konold2016,Konold2019} The x-ray structures of Slr-g3 shown in Fig.~\ref{intro} reveal that the biggest changes in this protein concern rings A and D of the PCB chromophore.
 While all four rings are almost coplanar in the Pr state, rings A and D are tilted out of the plane in Pg.
-These geometries immediately explain the color change between the two states, i.e., their electronic properties: When rings A and D become coplanar with rings B and C, they increase the size of conjugated system of the chromophore, thereby shifting its electronic absorption bands towards the red.\cite{Wiebeler2018} Additionally, some differences in secondary structure have also been identified by x-ray crystallography, such as e.g. the unfolding of a small segment of the so-called a3-helix in the Pr state.\cite{Xu2020}
+These geometries immediately explain the color change between the two states, i.e., their electronic properties: When rings A and D become co-planar with rings B and C, the three sp2-hybridized atoms that are part of ring A and five atoms of ring D become part of the conjugated system, thereby shifting its electronic absorption bands towards the red.\cite{Wiebeler2018} Additionally, some differences in secondary structure have also been identified by x-ray crystallography, such as e.g. the unfolding of a small segment of the so-called a3-helix in the Pr state.\cite{Xu2020}

 The kinetic analysis of our time-resolved data indicates two processes in the \textmu\text{s} to ms time range, or in other words, two meta-stable intermediate states that are maximized around 50~\textmu\text{s} and 1~ms, respectively, before Pr is formed.
-Both of these meta-stable configurations lie within the time resolution of the transient 2D~IR experiment, and thus the connectivity of the dominant modes allows unprecedented insight into the chromophore configuration at this stage of the photocycle.
+Both of these meta-stable configurations are covered by the transient 2D~IR experiment, and thus the connectivity of the dominant modes allows unprecedented insight into the chromophore configuration at this stage of the photocycle.